Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.

 ## How to cross origin?
-1. CORS mechanism: it is decidedy by server of the requested source(the server decides Access-Control-Allow-Origin)
+1. CORS mechanism: it is decided by server of the requested source(the server decides Access-Control-Allow-Origin)
 2. JSONP
 3. proxy server

 ## The way to judge the data type  in js
 Object.prototype.toString.call();
 jquery.type();

+## What is Promise?
+Since JavaScript is single-thread language, so we need a lot of asynchronous functions.
+However, sometime we got a bunch of nested code for asynchronous operation.
+Therefore, we introduce Promise to solve this problem.

+* A Promise object serves as a link between the executor(resolve, reject) and the consuming functions, which will receive the result or error.
+* In executor, we do the asynchronous action.
+After it is done, we will call the consuming functions.
+* When the promise is created, this executor function runs automatically.
+Since it contains the producing code, that will eventually produce a result(consuming function will use the result)
+* The resulting promise object has internal properties: state(pending, fulfilled and rejected) and result

+* also, we could use '.then' after a promise, so we can control the sequence of a series of asynchronous action
+* also, we have promise.all() and promise.race()

+## What is generatot?

 ## Event delegation:
 https://www.cnblogs.com/bfgis/p/5460191.html